cloudquery/javascript-plugin-template/README.md

 This is a template for a CloudQuery Source plugin using [CloudQuery JavaScript SDK](https://github.com/cloudquery/plugin-sdk-javascript).
 It creates a simple table called `Names` with two rows of data.

+Read about how to build a new CloudQuery plugin from this template in [Creating a New JS Plugin](https://www.cloudquery.io/blog/creating-a-new-js-plugin).

 ## Getting started

 Install dependencies